-Eating fruits and vegetables provides many health benefits.
+Eating fruits and vegetables has many health benefits.
 People who eat a healthy, balanced diet with plenty of fruits and vegetables can help lower their risk for heart disease, type 2 diabetes, and some types of cancer.
 Eating healthy can also help prevent obesity and high blood pressure.

 However, many people don’t eat enough fruits and vegetables.

-- Only 1 in 3 adults eat the recommended amount of fruits every day.
+- Fewer than 1 in 4 adults eat the recommended amount of fruits every day.

-- Only 1 in 4 adults eat the recommended amount of vegetables every day.
+- Fewer than 1 in 7 adults eat the recommended amount of vegetables every day.